WormsSpeedrunning/LiveSplit.WormsWMD/README.md

 - [ ] Add support for Training Missions
 - [ ] Split only after in game rather than immidiately when the level loads
 - [ ] Fix problem when exiting a mission timer keeps going for a little and then stops again
+- [ ] Fix bug: on enmy turn the timer stops

 ## Development